 - School of the Woods by William J. Long

 - Among the _____ People series by Clara Dillingham Pierson

 - Talking to Fireflies, Shrinking the Moon by Edward Duensing (for older 1A students, or use as a parent resource)

-- Shenlaya’s Quest by Thomas J. Elpel (this might be scheduled in future Form 2)
+- Shenlaya’s Quest by Thomas J. Elpel (also an optional book in Form II)

 - Creep and Flutter by Jim Arnosky

 - Pagoo by Holling C. Holling